jonasjaeger-sci/mod905/README.md

          40          89           4           7          29           2          51

 It would make sense to first obtain a list of all unique elements/reactants.
-Afterwards it makes sense to create a dictionary of how often every element/reactant was present during the simulation (absolute & %).
+Afterwards a dictionary of how often every element/reactant was present during the simulation (absolute & %) can be created.
 Additionally it would be interesting to extract the development for each species individually and capture the number of the respective element for each timestep in an array.

 **3. Module: Identifying reaction pathways**